-A solicitor can state what evidence they need to see in order to confirm the period of QWE.
-It is an important regulatory step and solicitors must be satisfied through their own knowledge of the candidate or their organisation's processes.
+A solicitor or COLP can state what evidence they need to see to satisfy themselves they are complying with our rules when confirming the period of

+QWE.
+It is an important regulatory step, and solicitors must be satisfied through their own knowledge of the candidate or their organisation's processes.